-In setting the 2022 compensation elements and levels for the NEOs, the Compensation Committee considered this analysis as well as other factors, and selected our peer group and similarly sized REITs to compare and benchmark our executive compensation based on a number of quantitative and qualitative factors including, but not limited to, revenues, total assets, market capitalization, industry, sub-industry, location, TSR history, executive compensation components and peer decisions made by other companies.
+In setting the 2022 compensation elements and levels for the NEOs, the Compensation Committee considered several main compensation components including base salary, target annual non-equity incentive and long-term incentive awards (collectively "total remuneration") on an actual and target basis, as well as per individual and in aggregate, across the team, as well as other factors.
+The Compensation Committee selected our peer group and similarly sized REITs to compare and benchmark our executive compensation based on a number of quantitative and qualitative factors including, but not limited to, revenues, total assets, market capitalization, industry, sub-industry, location, TSR history, executive compensation components and peer decisions made by other companies.

-The Compensation Committee noted that the Company has only one publicly traded direct business peer of similar size.
-The Compensation Committee, in consultation with FPC, therefore strove to formulate a peer group of publicly traded companies that include the following characteristics:
+Noting that the Company has only one publicly traded direct business peer of similar size, the Compensation Committee, in consultation with FPC, strove to formulate our 2022 peer group of publicly traded companies that includes the following characteristics, placing an emphasis on relative size: